Evaluation Results

 - Axis type:

-: The calculated objective function values for each
+objectives: The calculated objective function values for each

 realization.
-This is a two-dimensional array of floating point
+This is a two-dimensional array of floating point values

-corresponds to an objective:
+to an objective:

 - Shape \((n_r, n_o)\), where: